Pupil Premium

 - Attendance and punctuality issues.

 There may also be complex family situations that prevent children from making sustained progress.
-At Severnbanks Primary School, we recognise that these challenges are varied and there is no one size fits all, we therefore personalise learning for our pupils.
+At Severnbanks Primary School, we recognise that these challenges are varied and there is no one size fits all, we therefore personalise learning and approaches for our pupils.